 Proper Tire Pressure

 To avoid injury, never attempt to reinflate a tire that has been run on while severely underinflated.
 Progressive air loss may result from punctures, cuts, curbing, impacts, or partial bead unseating.
+Some fitment causes for air loss are incomplete bead seating, bead tearing caused by a machine tool due to insufficient lubrication or improper adjustment, and leaking valve core or rubber valve components.
 These components should be replaced when problems are detected and whenever tires are replaced.

 Maintain Recommended Inflation Level